-Rollicking and informative, Reprehensible: Polite Histories of Bad Behaviour is your guide through some of the most shameful behaviour indulged in by humanity’s most celebrated figures, as told by Mikey Robins, one of Australia’s most beloved comedians.
+Rollicking and informative, Reprehensible: Polite Histories of Bad Behaviour is your guide through some of the most shameful behaviour indulged in by humanity’s most celebrated figures, as told by Mikey Robins, one of Australia’s most loved comedians.

-It is often said that we live in era of constant outrage, but we are definitely not the inventors of outrageousness.
+It is often said that we live in an era of constant outrage, but we are definitely not the inventors of outrageousness.
 Let’s be honest, human beings have always been appalling.
 Not everyone and not all the time, but our history is littered with those whose work and deeds have rendered them . . . reprehensible.

 So sit back and rest your conscience: there will be a host of scoundrels, bounders and reprobates, tales of lust and power aplenty, as we indulge in that sweet spot where history meets outrage, with just a bit of old-school TMZ thrown in for good measure.

-Mikey Robins is one of Australia’s most well known comedians and broadcasters.
+Mikey Robins is one of Australia’s most well-known comedians and broadcasters.
 He spent seven years as the host of Triple J’s National Breakfast Show before appearing as team leader on the smash hit TV series Good News Week.
 He has written for The Daily Telegraph, GQ and Men’s Style, and co-authored the books Three Beers and a Chinese Meal (with Helen Razor) and Big Man’s World (with Tony Squires and The Sandman).

 Publisher: Simon & Schuster Australia (August 5, 2020)